fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

 - the React and Vue connectors accept custom rendering functions/templates
 - awesome Typescript definitions.
 FullCalendar's internals rely on them, so they won't fall out of date like before
 - console warnings when providing unknown options/props/listeners

-**Things that are NOT YET IMPLEMENTED but will be soon**:

-- a system for overriding FullCalendar's CSS variables

 <br />